How to check if iPhone/iPad is backing up to iCloud

 iPhone and iPads automatically backup your essential data to your iCloud account in case of an emergency.
 Is your iPhone or iPad doing so?

-No matter what iPhone or iPad you have, when you create a iCloud or iTunes account, Apple automatically provide you with 5GB of FREE iCloud storage.
+No matter what iPhone or iPad you have, when you create a iCloud or iTunes account, Apple automatically provide you with 5GB of FREE iCloud Drive storage.

 The allowance is for backing up the iPhone/iPad essential data to allow for setting up or recovering a device, such as contacts, SMS, iMessages, Ringtones and where space allows, your Photos and Videos.